polyfy/polylith/readme.md

 Finally, the `cli` brick is now marked to be tested!

 It's also possible to give more than one brick, e.g. `brick:cli:user`.
+Another trick we can do is exclude all bricks with `brick:` which can be useful in combination with `:project` or `:all` to execute only the project tests.

 ### Project tests